9 Communication Services Stocks Whale Activity In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For RBLX (NYSE:RBLX), we notice a put option sweep that happens to be bullish, expiring in 35 day(s) on January 7, 2022.
-This event was a transfer of 50 contract(s) at a $95.00 strike.
-This particular put needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $25.4K, with a price of $510.0 per contract.
-There were 16 open contracts at this strike prior to today, and today 53 contract(s) were bought and sold.
+• For AMC (NYSE:AMC), we notice a put option sweep that happens to be bullish, expiring in 46 day(s) on January 21, 2022.
+This event was a transfer of 35 contract(s) at a $35.00 strike.
+This particular put needed to be split into 10 different trades to become filled.
+The total cost received by the writing party (or parties) was $35.5K, with a price of $1015.0 per contract.
+There were 5010 open contracts at this strike prior to today, and today 196 contract(s) were bought and sold.

-• Regarding BILI (NASDAQ:BILI), we observe a put option trade with neutral sentiment.
-It expires in 49 day(s) on January 21, 2022.
-Parties traded 20 contract(s) at a $75.00 strike.
-The total cost received by the writing party (or parties) was $44.0K, with a price of $2200.0 per contract.
-There were 2262 open contracts at this strike prior to today, and today 23 contract(s) were bought and sold.
+• Regarding GOOG (NASDAQ:GOOG), we observe a call option trade with neutral sentiment.
+It expires in 4 day(s) on December 10, 2021.
+Parties traded 10 contract(s) at a $2855.00 strike.
+The total cost received by the writing party (or parties) was $42.1K, with a price of $4215.0 per contract.
+There were 38 open contracts at this strike prior to today, and today 167 contract(s) were bought and sold.

-• Regarding GOOGL (NASDAQ:GOOGL), we observe a call option trade with bearish sentiment.
-It expires in 77 day(s) on February 18, 2022.
-Parties traded 1 contract(s) at a $2500.00 strike.
-The total cost received by the writing party (or parties) was $39.0K, with a price of $39000.0 per contract.
-There were 29 open contracts at this strike prior to today, and today 10 contract(s) were bought and sold.
+• Regarding SE (NYSE:SE), we observe a call option trade with bearish sentiment.
+It expires in 4 day(s) on December 10, 2021.
+Parties traded 40 contract(s) at a $245.00 strike.
+The total cost received by the writing party (or parties) was $25.8K, with a price of $647.0 per contract.
+There were 80 open contracts at this strike prior to today, and today 160 contract(s) were bought and sold.

 Options Alert Terminology